Anybody Killa

-James Lowery (born June 26, 1974), also known as Anybody Killa, or ABK, is an American rapper from Detroit, Michigan, United States, whose stage persona is that of a Native American warrior.
+James Clemmie Lowery (born June 26, 1974), also known as Anybody Killa, or ABK, is an American rapper from Detroit, Michigan, United States, whose stage persona is that of a Native American warrior.
 He was signed to Psychopathic Records, but is now under his own label Native World Inc. Prior to performing as ABK he performed as Native Funk.

 Early years (1980s)

 Lowery was raised on the east side of Detroit.
 His parents were from Pembroke, North Carolina.
 Lowery's father was a preacher.
 His aunt and mother taught him about Native American heritage, telling him Cherokee and Lumbee legends and teaching him about dreamcatchers.
 Lowery started making music at a young age, using anything he could find as instruments, and began writing his own songs at the age of 13.
 By the age of 15, local kids were paying to watch him perform in his garage.

 Krazy Klan (1995)

 In 1995, he formed the group Krazy Klan with childhood friend Lavel, performing as Jaymo and J-ho, respectively.
 During this period, Lowery worked at a side plant that produced parts for Chrysler.
 His middle finger was partially cut off in an accident.
 After releasing two albums independently and performing at local clubs and parties, Krazy Klan broke up.